October 11, 2010

 The Inquirer TOP 10 PRESEASON BASEBALL With last year's record in parentheses.
 1. Gloucester Catholic (24-7).
 Senior LHP Cody Brown (9-1, 76 Ks) and sophomore RHP Mike Shawaryn (4-1, 76 Ks) lead a deep rotation, while a loaded junior class of hitters includes East Carolina recruit Joe Brooks (.446) and four others who batted better than .400 as sophomores.
 2. Lenape (23-5).
 Penn recruit Jeff McGarry (7-2, 1.51 ERA) is an ace RHP, and St. Joseph's recruit and senior IF Stefan Kancylarz (.412, 33 RBIs)

-Chris Bell, senior infielder, Sacred Heart.
+S.J.
+Baseball Players to Watch Chris Bell, senior infielder, Sacred Heart.
 He hit .451 with five homers and 38 RBIs last season.
 Joe Brooks, junior infielder, Gloucester Catholic.
-The East Carolina recruit batted .446 with 29 RBIs.
+This East Carolina recruit batted .446 with 29 RBIs.
 Cody Brown, senior pitcher/outfielder, Gloucester Catholic.
-The lefthander went 9-1 with 78 strikeouts in 66 innings and also hit .378.
+This lefthander went 9-1 with 78 strikeouts in 66 innings and also hit .378.
 Tyler Caton, senior catcher, Cherry Hill East.
 He batted .480 and was a defensive stalwart for the Cougars.
-Ed Charlton, senior outfielder, St. Augustine.